So EXCITED about my new fabrics!

 Ingredients

-12 Rhodes Texas™ Rolls, thawed but still cold
+12 Rhodes Texas™ Rolls, thawed but still cold12 jumbo marshmallows

 1/4 cup butter, melted